jonathanricky/dashboard-zoo-cologne-challenge-sidestream/TASKS.md

 // Your solution

+- npm run dev not running properly
+- There is some bug from hacker attack, e.g : alert, typo
+- Read.me file is still empty
+- Design of the Dashboard still blank / basic

 ### Task 2: Get the basics running again

 Now that we know that is broken, let's try to get things running again, step by step.
 First we should aim to just get the project to start.
 Please fix the problem that stops `npm run dev` from working out.
 Then: